Disabled Trusts: How you can provide for a disabled relative

 In it's simplest terms, a trust fund is a fund comprised of a variety of assets intended to provide benefits to an individual or organisation.

 A trust is often established in an individual’s will but may also be set up by an individual during his or her lifetime.
-It can be a complex process, so a solicitor will help you set up a trust.
-Either way, there will be a trust deed which is a little bit like a rule book.
+It can be a complex process, so a solicitor will help you set up a financial trust.
+Either way, there will be a trust deed which is a little bit like a rule book, which governs what the trust is for, who can access the money in the trust and how the money in the trust should be used.

 The trust deed will name the individuals who are responsible for administering the trust and managing and investing the assets comprised in it (known as the “trust fund”).
 These individuals are known as the “trustees”.
 It will also name one or more individuals who may benefit from the assets comprised in the trust, who are collectively known as the “beneficiaries”.

 The trust may specifically state which beneficiaries receive the assets comprised in the trust, when and in what amount(s).
-A trust is often set up for a minor beneficiary who will inherit the assets held in the trust upon attaining a specified age.
+A trust is often set up for a minor beneficiary who will inherit the assets held in the trust when they reach a specified age.

 The trust may alternatively state that the trustees have the power to decide, among a class of beneficiaries, who receives the assets comprised in the trust, when and in what amounts.
 This type of trust is known as a “discretionary trust”.